Published on 25 Feb 2021

 Organise your schedule by having a to-do list, and prioritise daily tasks.
 Plan activities in advance and avoid procrastination.
 Set a realistic goal for yourself so that you won’t feel discouraged or frustrated.
 Remember to reward yourself from time to time (e.g. a movie or massage).
 Strive for work-life balance.
 Remember to make time for hobbies.
 These will relax your mind and are good escapes from stress!

 Need a break from caregiving duties?
-Find affordable caregiving services by visiting our elderly care page, or drop us a call at 6590 4300.
+Find affordable caregiving services by visiting our elderly care page.

 You're being redirected to our booking page